 - Urine.

 If you are allergic to cats, it is most likely that you are allergic to a cat allergen protein known as ‘Fel d 1’, which is secreted in the cat’s saliva, and skin.
-This allergen is spread when the cat grooms itself.

-The Fel d 1 protein is not an integral part of cat dander or fur but may become stuck on cat dander, or fur.
+The Fel d 1 allergen is spread when the cat grooms itself and is not an integral part of cat dander or fur but may become stuck on cat dander, or fur when the cat cleans themselves.

 Allergens can be found everywhere.
-They are often transported on clothing, can get into the air when pets are groomed, or even when you dust your home!
+They are often transported on clothing, and can get into the air when pets are groomed, or even when you dust your home!

 How Long Do Cat Allergies Last?